What is an AONB?

 AONBs sit between International designated areas and local designated areas.

 There are 46 AONBs around the UK of which 33 are in England.

 Where are these AONBs?

-Within in England they exist at Arnside and Silverdale, Blackdown Hills, Cannock Chase, Chichester Harbour, Chilterns, Cornwall, Cotswolds, Cranborne Chase and West Wiltshire, Downs, Dedham Vale, Dorset, East Devon, Forest of Bowland, High Weald, Howardian Hills, Isle of Wight, Isles of Scilly, Kent Downs, Lincolnshire Wolds, Malvern Hills, Mendip Hills, Nidderdale, Norfolk Coast, North Devon, North Pennines, North Wessex Downs, Northumberland Coast, Quantock Hills, Shropshire Hills, Solway Coast, South Devon, Suffolk Coast and Heaths, Surrey Hills, Tamar Valley, and Wye Valley AONB / Dyffryn Gwy (Ardaloedd o Harddwch Naturiol Eithriadol / AoHNE) – jointly in Wales).
+Within in England they exist at Arnside and Silverdale, Blackdown Hills, Cannock Chase, Chichester Harbour, Chilterns, Cornwall, Cotswolds, Cranborne Chase and West Wiltshire, Downs, Dedham Vale, Dorset, East Devon, Forest of Bowland, High Weald, Howardian Hills, Isle of Wight, Isles of Scilly, Kent Downs, Lincolnshire Wolds, Malvern Hills, Mendip Hills, Nidderdale, Norfolk Coast, North Devon, North Pennines, North Wessex Downs, Northumberland Coast, Quantock Hills, Shropshire Hills, Solway Coast, South Devon, Suffolk Coast and Heaths, Surrey Hills, Tamar Valley, and Wye Valley AONB / Dyffryn Gwy (Ardaloedd o Harddwch Naturiol Eithriadol / AoHNE) – jointly in Wales.

 Is my property in an AONB?

 You will need to contact your local authority to establish this.
 Some will have online maps to enable you to look up the AONB areas.
 You can look the locations of AONBs via the DEFRA MAGiC Map.
 Look under Designations/Land Designations/Statutory within the table of contents.